 Ankle sprains are the most common type of injury in sports, especially basketball.
 Each year, millions of dollars are spent in emergency rooms nationwide treating ankle injuries.

 85% percent of all ankle sprains fall into the category of lateral ankle sprains, 10-14% are medial ankle sprains, and the remaining 1% consist of syndesmotic or high ankle sprains.
 There are also three different grades of ankle sprains, which refers to the actual severity of the sprain.
 Each grade has its own set of drawbacks and its own recovery period.

 The type and grade of ankle sprain you suffer can tell you a lot about how long you might be sidelined by this injury.
 Obviously, an in-person examination with a certified medical professional can give you the best info for your specific injury, but this guide can help you get a general idea of the type of ankle sprain you might be dealing with.

 Grade 1 Ankle Sprain

 "If you see someone that comes back in a week, they had a Grade 1 sprain," says New York-based orthopedic radiologist Barry Katz.
 "A sprain is the tearing of the ligaments, like a rubber band.
 It can scar, but they will never be the same."
-In this case, only mild tearing occurs, so the chances of the injury becoming a long-term issue are minimal.
+In this case, only stretching and microscopic tearing of the ligament fibers occurs, so the chances of the injury becoming a long-term issue are minimal.